gangchen/I2P4B/lectures/GNBF5010-5-Data_Structure_and_Algorithms/slides5.md

 * Why Data Structure and Algorithm
 * Important Data Structures
 * Algorithm Design and Analysis
-* Advanced Data Structures and Algorithms
+* Algorithms and data structures in Bioinformatics
+* References
 ---

 # Sorting